notchhill/project-beanz-2.0/documentation/UserManual.md

     >make wclean

+## Usage

 To run the application on a Linux-based terminal, use the following command:
     ./bin/beanz2

-To run the application on a Windows-based terminal, utilise the following command:
+To run the application on a Windows Command Prompt first run CMD in admin mode then utilise the following command:
     bin\beanz2.exe

-## Usage

-To run the application use the following command while in the root directory of the app using a windows based terminal:

-    >bin\beanz2.exe

 ## Contributors